 A Medical Research Council grant supports a project to examine the acceptability and feasibility of increasing standing and reducing sitting in offices.
-Macmillan Cancer Support have funded a PhD to examine the effect of sit-stand desks on sitting, standing and physical activity for those working in offices (supported by Public Health England).
+Macmillan Cancer Support has funded a PhD to examine the effect of sit-stand desks on sitting, standing and physical activity for those working in offices (supported by Public Health England).

 A Medical Research Council funded project employs a multidisciplinary, staged, mixed-methods approach to assess how workers may respond to interventions promoting standing in normally-seated workplace practices.
 The research assesses responses to standing in opportune settings, investigates the potential for standing to affect productivity, and informs and tests acceptability of a habit-based behaviour change intervention promoting standing at work.
 The work is being completed in collaboration with colleagues at King’s College London, Anglia Ruskin University and the University of Chester.